openradar/PyDDA/README.md

 This package is a rewrite of DDA into a purely Pythonic package for easier integration with Py-ART (and works on Windows!)

 The user has an option to adjust strength of data, mass continuity constraints as well as implement a low pass filter.
 This new version now also has an option to plot a horizontal cross section of a wind barb plot overlaid on a background field from a grid.
-More documentation to be coming in the next few weeks!

 The code here is based off of Potvin et al. (2012) and Shapiro et al. (2009).